-If they do have a product, it is typically sub-par and/or it is only sold to those within the pyramid, not the general public.
+If they do have a product, it is typically sub-par and/or sold only to those within the pyramid, not the general public.
 In other words, there is a “fee” that you must pay to “join” before you can purchase the product (if there is a product at all).
-This fee is typically quite substantial.

-So, if you were to join a pyramid scheme, you are not rewarded for selling product, but are instead rewarded for getting others to “join” the selling pyramid.
+So, if you were to join a pyramid scheme, you are not rewarded for selling products but are instead rewarded for getting others to “join” the selling pyramid.
 Once people realize that the promises of a great product are untrue, they quit.
 There is no sustainability in a pyramid scheme and they are absolutely illegal.

-So that question is very simple to answer.
-The next one is a bit more complicated.
+So that question is very simple to answer, the next one is a bit more complicated.

-Question #2: Is THRIVE Life (formerly Shelf Reliance) an MLM?
+Is Thrive Life an MLM?

 What is an MLM?